jqlang/jq/docs/content/manual/manual.md

 ::: Example

-The following is a complex path:
+The following is a compound path:

     add[].posts[0]?.sections[]["title"]?